 Regulatory compliance further influences the enforceability of such clauses, as agencies may mandate adherence to procedural and substantive standards that preclude or condition retroactive effect.

 Failure to observe these frameworks can render retroactive amendments invalid or subject to challenge.
-Consequently, the interplay between statutory limitations and regulatory requirements establishes a critical context within which courts assess retroactive amendment clauses.
+The interplay between statutory limitations and regulatory requirements establishes a critical context within which courts assess retroactive amendment clauses.

 This ensures that while parties may seek flexibility through retroactivity, such efforts remain circumscribed by overarching principles designed to maintain fairness and legal stability.